ibm-cloud-docs/power-iaas/pricing.md

 IBM {{site.data.keyword.powerSys_notm}}s are offered in selected regions with scale-out or scale-up logical partitions (LPARs).
-The IBM Power systems that can host {{site.data.keyword.powerSys_notm}}s have the following theoretical maximums:
+The IBM Power Systems that can host {{site.data.keyword.powerSys_notm}}s have the following theoretical maximums:

 All prices that are mentioned in the topic are illustrative and do not represent the actual amounts that are used for billing.
 To calculate the exact pricing, use the [cost estimator](https://cloud.ibm.com/power/estimate){: external}.